Johngeorgesample/pgh-coffee/README.md

 * Customer reviews and ratings
 -->

-You can find the data source [here](https://github.com/Johngeorgesample/pgh-coffee/blob/main/data/coffee_shops.json).
+You can find the dataset of all 140+ shops at <https://pgh.coffee/api/shops/geojson>.

 ### 2. Next.js Web Application